deepchecks/deepchecks/docs/source/user-guide/integrations/spark_databricks.rst

 Displaying the results
 ~~~~~~~~~~~~~~~~~~~~~~
-We will use the built-in functions of the Databricks platforn to view the results in a HTML format.
+We will use the built-in functions of the Databricks platform to view the results in a HTML format.

 .. code-block:: python